Herbs

 - Digestive problems.

-Is ginseng approved by the U.S. Food and Drug Administration (FDA) for use as a cancer treatment in the United States?
+Is ginseng approved by the FDA for use as a cancer treatment in the United States?

 Ginseng is available in the United States as a dietary supplement.
-FDA does not approve dietary supplements as safe or effective.
-The company that makes the dietary supplements is responsible for making sure that they are safe and that the claims on the label are true and do not mislead the consumer.
-The way that supplements are made is not regulated by FDA, so all batches and brands of ginseng supplements may not be the same.
+The FDA regulates dietary supplements separately from foods, cosmetics, and drugs.
+The FDA's Good Manufacturing Practices require that every finished batch of supplements is safe and that the claims on the label are true and do not mislead the consumer.
+However, the FDA does not regularly review the way that supplements are made, so all batches and brands of ginseng supplements may not be the same.

 Questions and Answers About Scutellaria baicalensis/Wogonin